-87 The State Department of Education shall seek a waiver or (5) amendment to any existing waiver for federal approval of the 88 89 assessment system required under this section.
-The department 90 shall notify the United States Department of Education about this 91 section and shall take such steps as may be necessary to assure 92 the United States Department of Education that the State of 93 Mississippi is on track to develop and implement a summative 94 assessment system as required under federal law.

-95 (6) The State Board of Education may not contract with any 96 entity for the development and administration of a statewide 97 assessment system with whom the state previously had entered into 98 contract under the initial adoption and implementation of the Common Core State Standards, which assessment was to begin during 99 100 the 2014-2015 school year in compliance with the Partnership for 101 Assessment of Readiness for College and Careers (PARCC).
-The 102 board may not contract with any entity providing original or subsequent assessments under the Smarter Balance Assessment or the 103 PARCC consortium unless specific legislation is enacted by the 104
+- (5) The State Department of Education shall seek a waiver or amendment to any existing waiver for federal approval of the assessment system required under this section.
+The department shall notify the United States Department of Education about this section and shall take such steps as may be necessary to assure the United States Department of Education that the State of Mississippi is on track to develop and implement a summative assessment system as required under federal law. - entity for the development and administration of a statewide assessment system with whom the state previously had entered into contract under the initial adoption and implementation of the Common Core State Standards, which assessment was to begin during the 2014-2015 school year in compliance with the Partnership for Assessment of Readiness for College and Careers (PARCC).
+The board may not contract with any entity providing original or subsequent assessments under the Smarter Balance Assessment or the PARCC consortium unless specific legislation is enacted by the

-H. B. No. 121 22/HR43/R495 PAGE 4 (RKM\EW) 105 Mississippi Legislature authorizing the board to take such action 106 to provide a statewide assessment that aligns with the Mississippi 107 College and Career-Ready Standards.

-108 SECTION 2.
-Section 37-16-1, Mississippi Code of 1972, is 109 amended as follows:

-110 37-16-1.
-The primary purposes of the statewide 111 assessment program are to measure individual student 112 progress and to provide information needed for state-level 113 decisions.
-The program shall be designed to:

-114 (a) Assist in the identification of educational needs115 at the state, district and school levels.

-(b) Assess how well districts , schools and individual students are meeting state goals and minimum performance standards.

-(c) Provide information to aid in the development of policy issues and concerns.

-(d) Provide a basis for comparisons among districts, between charter schools throughout the state and nonpublic charter schools in those school districts in which charter schools are located, and between districts, the state and the nation, where appropriate.

-(e) Produce data which can be used to aid in theidentification of exceptional educational programs or processes.

-SECTION 3.
-Section 37-16-3, Mississippi Code of 1972, is amended as follows:
+ACT for students in Grade 11.

+- 105 Mississippi Legislature authorizing the board to take such action - 106 to provide a statewide assessment that aligns with the Mississippi - 107 College and Career-Ready Standards. - 108 SECTION 2.
+Section 37-16-1, Mississippi Code of 1972, is - 109 amended as follows: - 110 37-16-1.
+The primary purposes of the statewide - 111 assessment program are to measure individual student - 112 progress and to provide information needed for state-level - 113 decisions.
+The program shall be designed to: - 114 (a) Assist in the identification of educational needs - 115 at the state, district and school levels. - 116 (b) Assess how well districts , schools and - 117 individual students are meeting state goals and minimum - 118 performance standards. - 119 (c) Provide information to aid in the development of - 120 policy issues and concerns. - 121 (d) Provide a basis for comparisons among districts, - 122 between charter schools throughout the state and nonpublic charter - 123 schools in those school districts in which charter schools are - 124 located, and between districts, the state and the nation, where - 125 appropriate. - (e) Produce data which can be used to aid in the - 127 identification of exceptional educational programs or processes. - 128 SECTION 3.
+Section 37-16-3, Mississippi Code of 1972, is - 129 amended as follows:

-130 37-16-3.
-(1) As part of the statewide assessment 131 program, the State Department of Education shall:
+130 37-1 16-3 .
+(1) : As part of the statewide assessment 131 program, the State Dep oar tment c of Edu catio on shall:

-(a) Establish, with the approval of the State Board of Education, minimum performance standards related to the goals for education contained in the state's plan including, but not limited to, basic skills in reading, writing and mathematics.
-The minimum performance standards shall be approved by April 1 in each year they are established.
+- (a) Establish, with the approval of the State Board of Education, minimum performance standards related to the goals for education contained in the state's plan including, but not limited to, basic skills in reading, writing and mathematics.
+The minimum performance standards shall be approved by April 1 in each year they are established. - 138 (b) Conduct the statewide assessment

-(b) Conduct the statewide assessment program in the public schools, including charter schools, in accordance with the terms and conditions set forth in the contract for the administration of the statewide assessment program required under Section 37-16-2.
-The program may test skill areas, basic skills and high school course content.
+139 program in the public schools, including charter schools, in

+140 accordance with the terms and conditions set forth in the contract

+141 for the administration of the statewide assessment program

+142 required under Section 37-16-2.
+The program may test skill areas,